 FOR OFFICE USE ONLY

-Officer: Recv'd Date:

-Validated: •
+O fficer: Recvid Date:

+Valid ated:

-TCO/SAP Bond ( Calc TCO Fee Legal
+TCO/SAP Bond Calc TCO Fee Legal

 Your Details

 Applicant Name: Agent Name:

 Registered Address: Agent Address:

 Postcode: Postcode:

 Email: Email:

 Daytime Tel No: Daytime Tel No:

 Solicitor and Surety Details

 SolicitorName: Surety Name:

-Solicitor Address: Registered Address:
+SolicitorAddress: Registered Address:

+Postcode: Postcode:

-Postcode: Contact Name: Postcode: Contact Name:
+Contact Name: Contact Name:

 Daytime Tel No: Reference:

 Email: (or)

-Reference: Tick (✓) here if No Surety is required as a C Deposit will be placed with the Council.
+Reference: Tick (✓) here if No Surety is required as a Cash Deposit will be placed with the Council

+Planning Application Details

-as been obtained the Council will not be able to process an applicati ting a decision on your planning application please contact the none number at the end of this form.
+Please note that until a valid planning permission has been obtained the Council will not be able to process an application for a Section 278 Agreement.
+If you are currently awaiting a decision on your planning application please contact the Transportation Development Manager on the telephone number at the end of this form.

 Planning Application Reference: Decision Date:

-Off-site Highway Works Ancillary In addition to the schedule of principal qua indicate in the following section if your pro orks (see guidance note es) please Waiting/Loading Restrictions Resident's Permit Parking Zones Vehicular Access Rest rictions Speed Limit modifications Creation of New Highway $\Box$ Widening of Existing Hi ghway Bus Shelters/Canopies Statutory Undertakers' Diversion s Please indicate below if the Highway Work also indicate if these costs are Preliminary body. s will require div body.
-Affecte ed?
-Diversion Cost Tick (✓) to indicate Virgin Media / Cable Company £ Estimated Final Paid British Telecom £ $\bar{\ \ }$ Estimated Final Paid: Yorkshire Electricity £ Estimated Final Paid: Yorkshire Water (Mains) £ Estimated Final Paid: Yorkshire Water (Foul) £ Estimated Final Paid: Northern Gas Networks £ Estimated Final Paid: Other (specify ) £ Estimated Final Paid: Creation, or modification of High way Assets Please indicate if your off-site highway wo below. rks will require n nodification, or creatio nofar new highways assets by ticking( Modification of Street Lighting Modification n of Traffic Signals Modification of Highwa y Structu New Street lighting equipment New Traffic Signals New Highway Structure es Modification of Road Signing (other than TRO signing) (e.g. ADS, VMS Signs) Signing (otherthan TRO g.
-ADS, VMS Signs) Please provide details of the proposals inc icated above
+Off-site Highway Works Ancil lary Items In addition to the schedule of principal indicate in the following section if your works (see guidance notes) plea Waiting/Loading Restrictions Resi dent's P ermit Parking Zones Vehicular Access Restrictions Speed Limit modifications Crea tion of N lew Highway Widening of Existing Highway Bus Shelters/Canopies Statutory Undertakers' Divers ions Please indicate below if the Highway V Norkswillred also indicate if these costs are Prelimi body. nary Estimat edvalue s and whether or not t hecos ts have been paid to the respect Affected I?
+Diversion Cost Tick (✓) to indicate Virgin Media / Cable Company £ Estimated Final Paid British Telecom \square £ Estimated Final Paid Yorkshire Electricity \square £ Estimated Final Paid Yorkshire Water (Mains) \square £ Estimated Final Paid Yorkshire Water (Foul) £ Estimated Final Paid Northern Gas Networks £ Estimated Final Paid Other (specify) £ Estimated Final Paid Creation, or modification of H iahway A sets Please indicate if your off-site highway below. • • odification, or creation on of a new highways assets by ticking Modification of Street Lighting Mod ification of Traffic Signals Modification of Highway Struc New Street lighting equipment New Traffic Signals New Highway Structures Modification of Road Signing (othe than TRO signing) (e.g. ADS, VMS Signs) igning (otherthan TR0 .
+ADS, VMS Signs)) Please provide details of the proposal s indicated al oove

-Sustainable Urban Drainage Solution Please give details of your SUDS solution: + 8 Plans and supporting info rmation have been submitted in support of this application.
-Failure to include information in the following section may result in you ur application not being validated for processing and a request for additional information bu are submitting electronic PDF copies of the plans/details please indicate this by I am making an electronic su bmission and PDF versions of the supporting information have been supplied. • A BLUE line boundary plansh maintainable at public expens owing areas of private land to be dedicated to the Highway Authority as highway e (not less than 1:500) A RED line site boundary (not less than 1:500) showing the area of the development.
-Indicative layout of the off-site Highway Works to be delivered as part of the Section 278 Agreement (not less than 1:500) Existing ground model survey and predicted traffic flows (only required if BMBC undertaking design) Proof of land title. (and addre: land owner if different to applic A schedule of principal quanti ties/estimate for the works in accordance with the Method of Measurement for Highway Works Application Fee £2,500 PLEASE NOTE: ents to ensure validation of application.
-Failure to submitthese items will invalidate your application and this will be 9 Programme Information Please provide details of any prog gramming constraints or deadlines which you are aware of at this time.
-1
+Sustainable Urban Drainage Solution Please give details of your SUDS solution: 8 Plans and supporting info rmation following section may result in yo nave been submitted in support of this application.
+Failure to include information in the ur application not being validated for processing and a request for additional information ou are submitting electronic PDF copies of the plans/details please indicate this by ission box below.
+I am making an electronic su bmission and PDF versions of the supporting information have been supplied.
+A BLUE line boundary plan showing areas of private land to be dedicated to the Highway Authority as highway maintainable at public expense (not less than 1:500) A RED line site boundary (not t less than 1:500) showing the area of the development.
+Indicative layout of the off-site Highway Works to be delivered as part of the Section 278 Agreement (not less than 1:500) Existing ground model survey and predicted traffic flows (only required if BMBC undertaking design) Proof of land title. (and addre: landowner if different to applie A schedule of principal quanti ties/estimate for the works in accordance with the Method of Measurement for Highway Works Application Fee £2,500 PLEASE NOTE: indicates mandatory attachme ents to ensure validation of application.
+Failure to submit these items will invalidate your application and this will be returned to you unprocessed.